Contributed By Jones Walker LLP

 The main necessary substantive skills include a thorough knowledge of complex ownership structures and security interests used in commercial real estate financing, as well as:

-Significant trends include the continued development of infrastructure projects, the expansion of the petro-chemical industry, the continued expansion of the hospitality industry in New Orleans and the expansion of mixed use developments such as the luxury apartment and condominium market in the Central Business District, the Warehouse District and the South Market District of New Orleans.
-The most significant projects include the ongoing redevelopment of the historic World Trade Center building in New Orleans as a Four Seasons Hotel and Residences, the expansion of the New Orleans Convention Center, the development of multiple LNG terminals and methanol production facilities and a major renovation of the Mercedes-Benz Superdome.
+Even through the COVID-19 pandemic, we see continued development of infrastructure projects, the expansion of the petro-chemical industry as well as a slowed but continued expansion of the hospitality industry in New Orleans and mixed use developments such as the luxury apartment and condominium market in the Central Business District, the Warehouse District and the South Market District of New Orleans.
+The most significant projects include the ongoing redevelopment of the historic World Trade Center building in New Orleans as a Four Seasons Hotel and Residences, the expansion of the New Orleans Convention Center, the opening of the Odeon mixed use project, the re-development of Charity hospital, the development of multiple LNG terminals and methanol production facilities and a major renovation of the Mercedes-Benz Superdome.

 The most important considerations for real estate businesses as a result of changes to the US income tax law in 2017 and in 2020 are as follows: